 Disclaimer: This was my experience and was obviously influenced by where I grew up (Nairobi), cultures I’m exposed to and my expectations of Paris.
 It’s meant to be a fun post.
 It was written in March 2018.

 I was traveling to a new continent on my own for the first time, no parent or institution to protect me from that racist restaurant or that dangerous street.
 I was therefore obviously concerned about the treatment I would get.
 Little did I know that Paris would be my ‘most-friendly-people’ destination.

 Scene One: I’m struggling to take a picture and a stranger notices and offers to help.
 Happened all the time!

 Scene two: Someone is taking a picture of me in a crowded tourist location.
-I spot people coming and I ask him to let them pass as they path is between us.
+I spot people coming and I ask the photographer to let them pass as the path is between us.
 They insist I should finish with my photo.
 I insist they should pass first.
-They do so reluctantly after back-and-forth.
+They do so reluctantly after a back-and-forth.
 Happened all the time!